vaadin/charts/addon/README.txt

 	<version>${project.version}</version>
 </dependency>

-You your project also needs to have Vaadin Add-ons repository defined:
+Maven users also need to have Vaadin Add-ons repository defined or install add-on jar the their local repository:

 <repository>
 	<id>vaadin-addons</id>
 	<url>http://maven.vaadin.com/vaadin-addons</url>
 </repository>

+The add-on also depends on following Apache 2 licensed libraries:
+ * gson
+ * commons-io

-The project also requires the Apache 2 licensed libraries: gson and commons-io library.
-Dependencies are defined in the pom.xml and will be automatically resolved for Maven users.
-All required libraries, except those required by core Vaadin itself, are also collected to the lib directory for developers not using a modern build system.
+These dependencies are defined in the pom.xml and will be automatically resolved for e.g. Maven and IVY users.
+They are also included in this zip package in the "lib" directory.

 Note, that the package also has client side extensions, so make sure that you compile your widgetset after installation!